 EDGCT 5008 and EDGCT 5009 focus on effective learning and teaching in tertiary environments, in various delivery modes, and with varying different roles.
-It also focusses on you as a professional practitioner and your place within the tertiary sector both locally, nationally and internationally - each worth 15 credit points.
+It also focuses on you as a professional practitioner and your place within the tertiary sector both locally, nationally and internationally - each worth 15 credit points.

 We understand that sometimes work and life commitments can get in the way of effective study.
 If you are having any issues, please have a discussion with the Program Coordinator to explore any informal options that may accommodate your needs.

 If you are considering taking leave of studies from a course or withdrawing from the program, please follow this link to access the page on the Federation website that will help you explore your various options, and give you access to the relevant forms.
 If you have any questions related to the GCETE, contact: